Sunday, June 14, 2026

 Egret resting on the lock wall after Oswego Lock 6.
 We're in an aqueduct three feet higher than the river.

-Millie got a chance to get off the leash and run around at the Sackets Harbor Battlefield State Park.
+Millie got a chance to get off the leash and run around at the Sackets Harbor Battlefield State Park, and we got to ride our bikes.

 Dinner onboard: spinach pasta, sundried tomatoes, spinach, and a drizzle of fetta cheese.
 Mom always said that the chef gets an extra 10% when a meal is presented onboard.
 This meal didn't need the 10%.